Breathing And Relaxation Exercises For Stress And Anxiety

 Little suggestions to yourself

-As we get more relaxed we fall into a semi-hypnotized state where our minds are more open to suggestions.
+As we get more relaxed we fall into a semi-hypnotized state where our mind is more open to suggestions.
 I'm not talking about being able to command yourself to quit smoking at this point.
 More that if you hear something like, "On the count of three you will become even more deeply relaxed", your mind will go along and make it happen.

 At this point I was thinking of writing out an example relaxation exercise that involves all the elements I covered above.
 However, since I just described them all, going over everything again may be a bit wordy and redundant.
 It's also something that works better if you hear it, so you can follow along.
-If you'd like an example, what I'd suggest is going on YouTube and searching for something like 'guided relaxation' (one random video that came up for me is here).
-As I said, once you're familiar with the elements of relaxation exercises, you can play around with them to come up with ones that are effective for you.
+If you'd like an example, what I'd suggest is going on YouTube and searching for something like guided relaxation.
+As I said, once you're familiar with the elements of relaxation exercises, you can play around with them to come up with ones that are more tailored to you.
 It's not like they suddenly fail to work if you switch one little thing around.